keithrabb/Election_Analysis/README.md

 ## Overview of the Election Audit
   The purpose of the audit was to:

-  :slightly_smiling_face: Provide the total votes of all counties
+  :slightly_smiling_face: Provide the total votes of all counties represented in the election

   :slightly_smiling_face: Provide voter turnout for each county